ADA-research/Sparkle/Examples/parallel_portfolio_runtime.md

 Use the `--cutoff-time` option to specify the maximal time for which the portfolio is allowed to run. add `--portfolio-name` to specify a portfolio otherwise it will select the last constructed portfolio

-The `--instance-paths` option must be followed by a space separated list of paths to an instance or an instance set.
+The --instance-path option must be a path to a single instance file or an instance set directory.
-For example `--instance-paths Instances/Instance_Set_Name/Single_Instance Instances/Other_Instance_Set_Name`
+For example --instance-path Instances/Instance_Set_Name/Single_Instance

-`sparkle run_parallel_portfolio --instance-paths Instances/PTN/ --portfolio-name runtime_experiment`
+`sparkle run_parallel_portfolio --instance-path Instances/PTN/ --portfolio-name runtime_experiment`

 ## Generate the report